alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

    * UpdateSageMakerInstances : This lambda is triggered via the SNS Topic and contains information about the sagemaker instances that need to be under IIAS.
 This lambda creates and applies Lifecycle config for sagemaker instances .

-2) KMS Key : This encryption key is used to encrypt all resources that interact with data.
+2) KMS Key

+This encryption key is used to encrypt all resources that interact with data.
 Eg: Lambda,SQS

+3) SNS Topic

-3) SNS Topic: This topic is used for commmunication between the lambda as well as to send the email to the user
+This topic is used for commmunication between the lambda as well as to send the email to the user

 4) EC2IdleAutoStop CloudWatch Alarms

 The UpdateCWAlarms created alarms for the format EC2IdleAutoStop_\<instance-id> for the ec2 isntances.
 These Alarms check if the EC2 CPU utilization and stops the instance if it has lass than 10% CPU utilization for over 2 hours.

 5) SageMaker LifeCycle Config

 Unlike EC2 instances, it is not possible to set up cloudwatch alarm to measure utilization for Sagemaker notebook instances.
 This is achieved via LifeCycle Configs on notebooks.
 Lifecycle configs are created in the format IIAS-Sagemaker-Idle-Auto-Stop-Config in each corressponding region where there are sagemaker notebooks under IIAS.
 **Note:** Since lifecycle configs require a notebook instance update, IIAS has to first stop the instance before applying the config